School Counseling Mission Statement

 Phone: (209) 854-5030

 You can also visit my Google Classroom for a Virtual Counseling Check-in!
-Fill out the form located in (classwork) in my Google Classroom.
+Fill out the form located in (classwork) in my Google Classroom for individual counseling.
+You can also drop-in to my Zoom meeting.
 This method of communication is designed to check-in with me in a group setting.
-We can communicate via chat or simply talk during zoom.
-My Google Classroom hours are on Mondays and Wednesdays from 2:15 pm-3:00 pm
+We can communicate via chat or simply talk during Zoom.
+My Google Classroom hours are on Mondays and Wednesdays from 2:15 pm-2:45 pm

 How do I see the Counselor?